What is a go-to-market strategy?

 Sales and marketing misalignment kills GTM execution.
 If marketing generates leads that sales won't work, you're wasting budget.
 If sales can't articulate your value proposition, you're losing deals.

+Revenue operations typically owns GTM strategy execution at the systems and data layer: maintaining the CRM, managing handoff workflows, and keeping reporting infrastructure current so every team can measure what's working.
 Get everyone aligned on ICP, messaging, and goals before launch.
 Run joint planning sessions and establish shared metrics.

-Step 8: Set Goals and Success Metrics
+Step 8: Set goals and success metrics

 Define what success looks like before you launch.
 Set leading indicators like pipeline created and meetings booked.
 Set lagging indicators like revenue and win rate.